seanlowcy77/Simple-API-Creation/README.md

-# Simple Get, Post, Put, Delete API
+# APIs for My Module List

 ## 1. Introduction

 This code was made using Node, Express and Joi.
 It is my first go at creating a simple Get, Post, Put and Delete API.
+The APIs are used for the Module List Application.
+While this README is for the APIs, more about the application may be found [here](https://github.com/seanlowcy77/My-Module-List/tree/master/client).
 Note that Express uses the HTTP protocol.
 In the code, you can observe that there are originally 3 courses:

 ```
     { id: 1, name: "CS1010S" },